Buffalo Sabres Forwards: Who’s In & Who’s Out for 2018-19

 Patrik Berglund will likely be the third line center on opening day this year.
 Coming over from St. Louis in the Ryan O’Reilly trade, Berglund brings modest scoring, respectable defensive play, and reasonably good analytic numbers.
 He’s versatile and slightly above average at many facets of the game.
 He’s also 30 years old with a cap hit of almost $4 million per year.
 As much as his veteran leadership may be valued now, he will be 34 when his contract expires.
 Those numbers don’t mix well with Botterill’s long-term plan.

 The organization had high hopes for Alexander Nylander when he was drafted eighth overall in the first round back in 2016.
-He’s beginning the third year of a five-year deal slated to pay him about $900,000.
+He’s beginning his third year with the Sabres and is slated to make about $900,000 for the next three seasons.
 This season, he came into camp in good shape and a with a positive attitude.
 He collected two assists in the Sabres first preseason game and played well next to Casey Mittelstadt in the Prospects Challenge.
 That said, to date he has done nothing to show that he was worthy of a first-round pick.
 He’s struggled just to show that he belongs in Rochester.
 Because of the term of his contract, he has some time to develop, but patience is wearing thin.

 Nylander sets up Beaulieu for his 2nd 🍎 of the night.